-What is considered a "composite" is always changing.
+What is considered to be a "composite" is always changing.
 Just as there is no single definition, there is also no single analytical method that can safely predict their dynamic behavior.
-The same way you can’t obtain ideal performance by using a single material throughout an entire car, you can’t expect to use a single analytical method to predict the behavior of all composites.
+Just as you cannot obtain ideal performance by using a single material throughout an entire car, you can't expect to use a single analytical method to predict the behavior of all composites.

-The Rule of Mixtures is actually composed by two models: Voigt, W. (1889), and Reuss, A. (1929).
-The first one is normally applied to calculate elastic modulus on the fiber direction, while the second is used for estimations on the transverse direction.
-The common assumption on both models is that your composite microstructure is approximated like this:
+The Rule of Mixtures is actually composed of two models: Voigt, W. (1889) and Reuss, A. (1929).
+The first model is normally applied to calculate elastic modulus on the fiber direction, while the second one is used for estimations on the transverse direction.
+The common assumption in both models is that a composite microstructure is approximated like this:

-However, we all know most composites don’t look like this.
+However, we all know most composites don't look like this.
 Even continuous fiber composites, whose properties are often estimated using Rule of Mixtures, have a different type of microstructure.
-But this isn’t just about “the looks”!
-The geometric assumptions have consequences into how the local field variables are estimated.
-Therefore, using the wrong geometry, even for “similar” composites such as continuous fibers, can bring errors to local stress/strain fields, and consequently to effective properties, and failure predictions.
+But this isn't just about "the looks."
+The geometric assumptions affect how the local field variables are estimated.
+Therefore, using the wrong geometry, even for "similar" composites such as continuous fibers, can bring errors to local stress/strain fields, and consequently affect their properties and failure predictions.

 So let's understand the root of these inaccuracies.

-On the first model, the assumption is that under uniaxial tension, the strains on the fibers and the resin are the same, while the stresses are proportional to each constituent’s moduli.
+In the first model, the assumption is that under uniaxial tension, the strains on the fibers and resins are the same, while the stresses are proportional to each constituent's moduli.
 That is not quite true, but luckily, fiber mechanical properties are normally one order of magnitude larger than resin properties.
-Therefore, it is common for the axial direction response to be fiber dominated, with the influence of resin being quite small.
-Under those circumstances, the experimental results show acceptable agreement with the first model equation:
+Therefore, it is common for the axial direction response to be fiber-dominated, with the influence of resin being quite small.
+Under those circumstances, the experimental results show acceptable agreement with the first model equation.

-That explains why Rule of Mixtures can still be reasonably applied in practice to axial response of continuous fibers, despites the geometric inaccuracies of the model even for this given composite.
-However, the bigger problem lies on the prediction of transverse direction properties, as we discuss below.
+This explains why Rule of Mixtures can still be reasonably applied in practice to axial response of continuous fibers, despite the geometric inaccuracies of the model even for this given composite.
+However, the bigger problem lies in the prediction of transverse direction properties, as we discuss below.

 So much for equivalent stresses among constituents - the stresses are not constant, not even throughout the same constituent!
 But the consequences of that go beyond simply predicting wrong moduli.

-The solution to this problem isn’t simply switching to a more sophisticated analytical method.
-Again, composites are always changing, and no single (or even a collection of) analytical method will help predict their dyamic behavior.
+The solution to this problem isn't simply switching to a more sophisticated analytical method.
+Again, composites are always changing, and no single, or even a collection of, analytical methods will help predict their dynamic behavior.

-The need for flexibility has never been greater!
-The same way FEA has freed engineers from using the same old shapes for its products, bringing flexibility to allow evaluation of designs that never existed before, the same method can also be expanded to bring the same flexibility to the material level so engineers can best employ the materials of yesterday, today, and tomorrow.
+The need for flexibility has never been greater.
+In the same way FEA has freed engineers from using the same old shapes for their products and bring flexibility to allow evaluation of designs that never existed before, this method can also be expanded to bring the same flexibility to the material level so engineers can best employ the materials of yesterday, today, and tomorrow.